sharmingaziani/sharmingaziani/README.md

-### Hello there :)
+### Hello there!

-My name is Sharmin Gaziani and I am a current Computer Science student @ The University of Texas at Dallas.
+My name is Sharmin and I am a current Computer Science student @ The University of Texas at Dallas.

 My goal is to graduate in December 2023, and I am excited to embark on a career as a software engineer in the industry.